denvermadsen/confident-story-point-velocity/README.md

 The following estimates the number of sprints required to be 90% confident of how many sprints we need to complete 10 story points (assuming we have previously completed sprints of 3, 4 and 5 story points)

 `ts-node time.ts 3 4 5 .9 10`

+#### Input

+Story points each sprint, followed by the desired confidence level, and finally the number of outstanding story points that require completion.